Selling A House With A Mortgage

 There are further advantages to porting your mortgage in addition to avoiding early repayment fees:

-Book a free house valuation or instruct Purplebricks to sell your home for you hassle-free.
+Book a free house valuation or sell your home for free with Purplebricks.
 We can even help with tips on how to sell your house.
-At Purplebricks, We don't take a percentage of your selling price.
-Instead, we charge a fixed fee.
-We feel this is a much fairer way to sell your home.
-Find out exactly what your fair, fixed fee is today.
+At Purplebricks, we don't take a percentage of your selling price, or charge a flat fee.
+Our estate agent fees are 0.
+No hidden costs or fees, it's a free estate agent service.